My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 - Over 2,700 square miles of forests protected by the Forestry Commission

-Also, in typical British irony, although latest surveys show that 71% of the British Public are now ‘non-religious’, because of the phrase “In England’s Green and Pleasant Land” in the Jerusalem hymn, the song has been adopted by the British as England’s Unofficial ‘National Anthem’.
+Also, in typical British irony, although surveys show that 71% of the young British public are now ‘non-religious’, the Jerusalem hymn has been adopted by the British as England's unofficial 'national anthem' because of the lyric “In England’s Green and Pleasant Land”.

-Also under common law, a network of paths crossing common and private land between local communities (villages) and town markets were established; and it’s many of these ancient paths that have become enshrined in modern legislation to protect the legal rights of way of the British public (under ‘Common Law’) to cross private land.
+Also under common law, a network of paths crossing common and private land between local communities (villages) and town markets was established, and it’s many of these ancient paths that have become enshrined in modern legislation to protect the legal rights of way of the British public (under ‘Common Law’) to cross private land.